kavu/go-resque/README.md

 # WARNING!
 # Currently README is OUTDATED!
-Work is progress!
+Work in progress!
+# Use [v0.1.0](https://github.com/kavu/go-resque/tree/v0.1.0) if you need previous implementation.

 # go-resque